cambragol/fallout-fission/_pages/clues_page_mini-guide.md

 # FISSION Clues System Mini-Guide

-> Add Readable Articles, Images, and Cross?Links to the Pip?Boy
+> Add Readable Articles, Images, and Cross‑Links to the Pip‑Boy

 This guide assumes you have a working mod folder (e.g. `mods/mod_mytown.dat/` from the Quick Start Guide).
-You'll add articles that appear under the **CLUES** tab in the Pip?Boy.
+You'll add articles that appear under the **CLUES** tab in the Pip‑Boy.

 ---